Karplus-Lab-OSU/ensemblator/readme.rst

 Generating the Ensembles
 -------------------------

     During the steps involved with preparing the ensemble for input into the analysis steps, there are a few important things to note.
 The first thing to know is that every pdb file is going to be separated into a unique pdb file (temporarily) for each model, chain, and alternate conformation in the original input file.
-Each combination of these factors will end up as a distinct model in the final prepared ensemble (eg. **4XRA\_model\_0\_chain\_A\_alt\_A.pdb**).
+Each combination of these factors will end up as a distinct model in the final prepared ensemble (eg. **4XRA\_model\_0\_chain\_A\_alt\_A**).

-    test test test
+    The next important thing to note is that any atoms that are not present in all the models will be removed from the final prepared ensemble.
+For example, if a member of the ensemble has a serine mutated to a threonine, the methyl group on the threonine side chain will not be present in the final ensemble, and thus will not be analyzed directly.
+The **effects** that it causes on other atoms will be analyzed however.

 Finding the Best Overlay (the "common core atoms")
 ---------------------------------------------------

+    The best overlay is determined based on the distance cutoff provided, by iteratively  overlaying pairs of models.
+The program will first take one pair of models, overlay them using all atoms, then identify which atom-pairs (ie. residue 12 Cα for both models) are within the distance cutoff specified.
+If yes, then this atom is labeled as a "core atom".
+Then, the overlay is repeated, but this time only considering the core atoms.
+Then again the new set of core atoms is identified, the overlay repeated, etc. etc.

+    This step finishes when the same set of core atoms is returned twice in a row.
+The program then records all the core atoms, and moves on to the next pair of models.
+After every pair is finished, the "common core" is identified as the atoms that are considered core atoms in every pair of models.
+Then, all the models are overlayed a final time, this time only considering the common core atoms.
+This is the final overlay that is used to determine the eeGlobal and eeLocal statistics.
+As well, the features used to cluster the models are generated and saved in "pairwise\_analysis.tsv" during this step.

 Calculating LODR
 --------------------

+    The locally overlaid dipeptide residual (LODR) is a simple distance-based quantity that does not define individual conformations but defines how closely two conformations compare.
+Conceptually, it reports information on each residue, by considering the dipeptide unit it makes with the previous residue.
+To calculate it, first the dipeptides are overlayed based on the Cα, C, O, N, and Cα atoms of the peptide unit preceding the residue, and then the LODR-score is defined as the RMSD between the C, O, N and Cα atoms in the subsequent peptide unit.
+Given this definition, no LODR values will exist for the first and last residues in a protein (as there are not complete peptide units on both sides of these residues), or for residues bordering chain-breaks.
+For more details see `this paper by Clark, Tronrud, and Karplus, which describes a much older version of the *Ensemblator*. <http://onlinelibrary.wiley.com/doi/10.1002/pro.2714/abstract>`_

 The Output Files
 ^^^^^^^^^^^^^^^^^^^^